simpledotorg/simple-server/doc/wiki/running-ab-experiments.md

 - to prevent notifications from being sent, see instructions [here](#ending-an-experiment-early).

 ## Ending an experiment early
-- the fastest way to stop experiment notifications from sending is to turn off the `experiment` feature flag.
+- the fastest way to stop experiment notifications from sending is to turn off the `experiment` and `notifications` feature flag.
 This is an option if we want to pause the experiment but not end it.
+Turning off `notifications` will turn off all notifications, not just experiment notifications.
 - if we need to end an experiment early, we can do it by running `Experimentation::Runner.abort_experiment("experiment name")`.
 This will:
   - change the experiment state to "cancelled"
   - mark all "pending" and "scheduled" notifications as "cancelled"